 Recording will be available soon.

-This activity is intended for hematologist/oncologists, nurses, social workers, and other healthcare professionals involved in the care of patients with blood cancer.
+This activity is intended for nurses and other healthcare professionals involved in the care of patients treated for or survivors of a blood cancer.

 After completing this activity, the participant should be better able to: